platformsh/platformsh-docs/docs/src/overview/pricing/_index.md

 {{< /note >}}

-Application containers on development environments default to the Standard size, but they can be increased to match your production environment if needed.
+Application containers on development environments default to the {{< partial "plans/default-dev-env-size" >}} size, but they can be increased to match your production environment if needed.
 Go to the **Edit plan** administration section for your project and select your desired size under **Environments application size**.